nine7nine/n7n-AGS-Shell/README.md

 functionality for tablets, it's great wihtout one too.
 This desktop-shell is intended to be functional, distraction-free, and modern -- while also having a bit of eye-candy.

+NOTE: This is based on AGS 1.x, not 2.0+.

 ### Screenshots:

 ![n7n-AGS-Shell_1](https://github.com/nine7nine/n7n-AGS-Shell/assets/20159346/efa71ff1-8868-47ce-958d-906cc0a62630)